 If you are flying Southwest Airlines, it’s important to understand Southwest’s boarding process.
 Southwest’s boarding process is unique from every other airline since they do not assign seats.
 Instead, passengers select their seat when they board the plane.

 In order to get a desirable seat, or sit with others in your party, you’ll want to have an earlier boarding position.
 Group A boarding positions board first and group C boarding positions board last.
-You can get an earlier boarding position by purchasing a more expensive fare type, having elite status, checking in promptly 24 hours before your flight’s scheduled departure, or purchasing or using a credit card benefit that offers Upgraded Boarding or EarlyBird check-in.
+You can get an earlier boarding position by purchasing a more expensive fare type, having elite status, checking in promptly 24 hours before your flight’s scheduled departure, or using a credit card benefit that offers Upgraded Boarding or EarlyBird check-in.

 Boarding Order